-Yet, like a phoenix rising from the ashes, man has continued to search.
-After many eras of destruction and senseless warfare, there were golden eras of enlightenment that marked a time of great progress.
+Many years of destruction and senseless warfare, were interspersed with golden eras of enlightenment that marked times of great progress.
 Science and the arts have particularly flourished over the past two centuries.

-Our natural curiosity that makes us ask the big questions is a gift of human intelligence.
-In fact, our brains are incredible, yet complex, works of art.
+Our natural curiosity is a gift of human intelligence.
+In fact, our brains are incredible works of art.
 With over 100 billion neurons, it enables us to synthesize, organize and memorize information at rapid speeds.
-If we learn how to use it correctly, we will have access to its unbound potential.
+If we learn how to use it correctly, we’ll have access to its unbound potential.

-Yet most of us do not tap into even half of our brain’s potential because we have closed ourselves off to expanding and growing its capacity.
-Most people are now indifferent to their cerebral powerhouse and are willing to accept the status quo without much reasoning on their part.
+Yet, most of people do not tap into even half of our brain’s potential because they have closed ourselves off to expanding and growing its capacity.
+They are indifferent to their cerebral powerhouse and how they utilize it.
+In this way, they miss out becoming a lifelong learner.

-The quality of our “information diet” has steadily declined over the years, with more and more people engaging their minds in superficial topics.
-Most reality TV shows and celebrity gossip are examples of entertainment sources that are essentially junk food for the mind and do not serve us in any way.
+The quality of our information diet has declined over the years, with more and more people engaging their minds in superficial topics.
+Most reality TV shows and celebrity gossip are examples of entertainment sources that are “junk food” for the mind and do not serve us in any way.

-First, most professionals are exhausted from their busy and rigorous schedules.
-After leaving work, all they want to do is switch off their brain by watching TV at home or going to happy hour.
+1. Most professionals are exhausted from their busy and rigorous schedules.
+After leaving work, all they want to do is switch off their brain by watching TV at home or go to happy hour.

-Second, some people believe that they know enough and that they are done with their learning days.
+2. Some people believe that they know enough and that they’re done with their learning days.
 They are your classic know-it-alls whose egos delude them into thinking that no one can teach them something that they don’t already know about.

-Third, some people live unhealthy lifestyles, which have a negative effect on their mental clarity.
-The mind-body connection proves that if we don’t take care of our bodies, our mental capacity to absorb and store information becomes stunted.
+3. People who live unhealthy lifestyles lose their mental clarity and focus.
+If we don’t take care of our bodies, our mental capacity to absorb and store information becomes compromised.
 Unhealthy diets, lack of sleep, consumption of drugs; these all reduce the quality of our thoughts.

 Countless studies have proven that one of the biggest indicators of success is a deep love for learning.
 Successful people are naturally curious and are always on the lookout to improve themselves.
 They read every day and are dedicated students of their profession.

-Learning, however, is a lot more than just reading books—it’s an attitude towards life.
+Becoming a lifelong learner is a lot more than just reading books—it’s an attitude towards life.
 It’s about nurturing our natural hunger to find out what’s out there and to seek it.
 It’s about opening our minds to the mysteries of life so that we can grow beyond the limits that we may have placed on our imagination.

-When we were kids, we were more in touch with this curious part of our being, which was relentless about getting answers to the things we didn’t understand.
+When we were kids, we were more in touch with this curious part of ourselves.
+We were relentless about getting answers to the things we didn’t understand.
 If you have forgotten what that feels like, simply look into the eyes of any kid and you will be able to see their genuine sense of wonder.

-- Seek out more knowledge in your daily life: We are fortunate to live in an information age where we can access knowledge with the click of a button.
+1. Seek out knowledge in your daily life: We’re fortunate to live in an information age where we can access knowledge with the click of a button.
 You can now find information outside traditional mediums such as books, audio books, newspapers and magazines.
 The Internet offers an incredibly vast repository of knowledge that you can easily access for little or no cost.

-- Travel more often: Traveling can be one of the most mentally stimulating experiences.
+3. Travel more often: Traveling can be one of the most mentally stimulating experiences.
 Travel expert, Rick Steeves, once said that “travel is rich with learning opportunities and the ultimate souvenir is a broader perspective.”
 I totally agree.
 Add your travel goals to your bucket list and try to commit to crossing one or two places every year—you won’t regret it!

-I believe that we are all seekers and wanderers in this cosmic ocean, ultimately trying to find our place in the vast expanse of the Universe.
-The more enlightened and learned we become, the more connected we become with the Universal intelligence that will show us the way.
+I believe that we’re all seekers, trying to find our place in the vast expanse of the Universe.
+The more knowledgeable we become, the more connected we will feel with our humanity and our purpose in the world as a lifelong learner.